aws-samples/aws-iot-greengrass-edge-analytics-workshop/workshop-guide/GUIDE.md

 ```

-This manual action is required because Greengrass Group Certificate can only be retrieved after the Greengrass Group is deployed (See **Step 19**).
+This manual action is required because Greengrass Group Certificate can only be retrieved after the Greengrass Group is deployed (See **Step 20**).
 Restart Node Red for the new certificate to be included by Node Red.

 ```
 pm2 restart node-red
 ```

-22. Navigate to the Node-Red URL.
+23. Navigate to the Node-Red URL.
 This Node-Red setup simulates an AWS IoT Thing sending MQTT messages containing metrics like temperature (in fahrenheit), pressure (in psi) and humidity (in percent).
 Click on **Debug messages** button
     ![](images/Node-RED-Step-15.png)

-23. To switch on the simulated AWS IoT Thing, click the ON Switch Node in Node-Red.
+24. To switch on the simulated AWS IoT Thing, click the ON Switch Node in Node-Red.
 You should see temperature, pressure and humidity readings being transmitted to AWS Greengrass Core in the **debug** pane.
-24. Navigate to the Node-Red Dashboard URL received in CDK deployment output in **Step 16**.
-You should now be able to see a live chart with temperature, pressure and humidity plotted over time range.
+25. Navigate to the Node-Red Dashboard URL received in CDK deployment output in **Step 16**.
+You should now be able to see a live chart with temperature, pressure and humidity plotted over a time range.
 You might notice that during some instants in time, there might be missing metrics in temperature, pressure or humidity.
 Also you might notice that the time-axis does not have contiguous timestamp values.
 This behavior refects IoT devices which transmit metrics only on change.
-25. To switch off the simulated AWS IoT Thing, click the OFF Switch Node in Node-Red.
+26. To switch off the simulated AWS IoT Thing, click the OFF Switch Node in Node-Red.
 The transmission of temperature, pressure and humidity readings should now appear stopped in the **debug** pane.

 ## Exercise 2: Filling up missing metrics